 - For GLS Majors: If your internship is part of an international experience, you will need to submit an additional application through the Office of International Education and Development.
 No more than 6 s.h. can count in your focus area, and no more than 6 s.h. can count as credit toward required electives in major.

 - For IDS Majors: Your internship will automatically count toward your electives in major.
 If you are substituting internship credit for a course or courses that were already scribed into your individually-designed program of study, you will need to get the approval of both your advisor and the department chair for that substitution.

 - CONFIRM YOUR DETAILS.
-Your internship site supervisor should email your advisor, along with Dr. Mark Nunes (email@example.com) a list of your specific internship duties and your total hours of internship activity.
+Your internship site supervisor should email your advisor and Dr. Maria Pramaggiore (email@example.com) a list of your specific internship duties and your total hours of internship activity.
 Note: for a 3 s.h. internship, you will need to complete 120-150 hours over the course of the semester (in other words: 50 hours of internship= 1 s.h. of academic credit.